 - The Location Range has already been filled in as the cell you had selected.
 This will be the location the sparkline will be placed.

-- Now you need to highlight or select the Data Range you wish to include in your Sparkline
+- Now you need to select the Data Range you wish to include in your Sparkline

 - Use your mouse and highlight the data using the left mouse button